svanderburg/php-sbdata/README.md

 * `TextAreaField`.
 Displays a field as text and text area.
 * `URLField`.
 Displays a field as a hyperlink and text input field.
 * `DateField`.
 Displays a field as text and validates it as a date value.
+* `PasswordField`.
+Display a field as a password field and restricts viewing it.
 * `CheckBoxField`.
 Displays a field as a checkbox and uses a preconfigured value to determine whether it has been checked or not.
 * `ArrayComboBoxField`.
 Displays a field as text or combobox.
 It retrieves